 - No caffeine or sugary foods before bed

 - Don’t eat just before going to bed

 - No exercise before bed

 Restless legs was one of the worst things that plagued me during pregnancy.
 It’s horrendous because you feel like you need to keep moving, which makes sleep impossible.

 I found doing some leg stretches and a light walk before bed could help – which goes against the tips for improved sleep, however in my case restless legs was the main reason for not sleeping, rather than insomnia.
-Just one of the good, bad or ugly parts of pregnancy.
+Just one of common pregnancy problems.

 Another one that can’t be avoided and there isn’t much you can do about it, but you will definitely know the feeling of frequent urination during pregnancy, pretty much immediately.
 It’s often one of the first signs of pregnancy for many.

 There are certain times during pregnancy that are worse for frequent urination, especially near the start as a result of the HCG hormone, then again towards the end when there is a heavy baby sitting on your bladder.
 So fun… not!